 Today, this impressive landmark is a popular English Heritage property that’s a hit with locals and tourists alike.
 There’s plenty to see and do within the castle walls.
 You can make your even more special by making the journey from the town quay up to the castle by boat.
-It’s dog friendly and perfect for family adventures.
+You won't have to leave your playful pup behind either, as it's a dog-friendly activity in Dartmouth and perfect for family adventures.

 Coleton Fishacre is the former country home of the D'Oyly Carte family.
 To this day, it serves as a fascinating example of ‘upstairs and downstairs’ living from a bygone era.